kkinnear/zprint/doc/using/files.md

 engines.
 At this point, the pre-built binaries startup as fast or faster and run much faster than any Javascript based zprint.

-# Changing the formatting approach using comments in the file.
+# Changing the formatting approach using comments in the file

 You can alter the way that zprint formats a single function or any part of an entire file by including comments in the file which